antoniomedrano/PlanetDB/README.md

 #### The input form

 A simple form for adding a planet to the database.
-The form should has 4 inputs:
+The form has 4 inputs:
 Name, Size (in Earth Masses), Distance (from the sun, In Astronomical Units), Ordinality (Mercury: 1, Neptune: 8) and Description.

 Name and ordinality uniqueness is enforced.
 Size, Ordinality and Distance are restricted to numerical input.

 #### The detail page
-The detail page should displays all the available information about the planet.
+The detail page displays all the available information about the planet.

 For example: